aspose-zip/Aspose.ZIP-Products/zip/net/compress/glb/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your GLB files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="GLB" readMoreLink="https://docs.fileformat.com/3d/glb/" >}}
-GLB is the binary file format representation of 3D models saved in the GL Transmission Format (glTF).
-Information about 3D models such as node hierarchy, cameras, materials, animations and meshes in binary format.
-This binary format stores the glTF asset (JSON, .bin and images) in a binary blob.
-It also avoids the issue of increase in file size which happens in case of glTF.
-GLB file format results in compact file sizes, fast loading, complete 3D scene representation, and extensibility for further development.
-The format uses model/gltf-binary as MIME type.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->